Henri van Laun

 Henri van Laun (1820 – 19 January 1896) was a writer, translator and teacher of French.
 Born in the Netherlands and educated in France, he lived most of his life in England.
 He originally thought of being a journalist but found he preferred teaching.
 He was a friend of Hippolyte Taine and translated his History of English Literature into English.
-Van Laun also translated works by Molière and Alain-René Lesage.
+Van Laun also translated works by Molière, Alain-René Lesage and Jean de La Bruyère.

 Van Laun is buried in Brookwood Cemetery and his tomb is a grade II listed building designed by the sculptor Emmeline Halse.